K-Phoen/blog/content/posts/two-years-in-sweden.md

 Judging by the lack of content on this blog during this period, one could imagine that a lot has happened since.

+This post is me, taking a step back and trying to look back at what I've accomplished and how much I've grown as an engineer.

 <!--more-->